cpierce/cloudwatch2slack/README.md

 # cloudwatch2slack
-Cloudwatch to Slack Lambda Script
+AWS Cloudwatch to Slack = AWS Lambda Script

 ## Installation
 Create a lambda script with the index.js node file.
 After that you'll want to create an SNS topic and link it to the Lambda Script.
 From there it's simply a matter of configuring the webhook.
 When loading sample data to test with be sure to note that cloudwatch data is a little unique and you should use the sample below.